-- All managers and staff will have learning plans completed and will have the opportunity to attend at least one professional development course or conference by March 31, 2018. - Increased understanding by all staff of the various roles and responsibilities within NSHRC. - NSHRC will hold at least six training sessions for staff on issues including human rights education, complaints adjudication and healthy workplace practices.
+- All managers and staff of NSHRC will complete learning plans and will have the opportunity to attend at least one professional development course or conference by March 31, 2019. - Increased understanding by all staff of the various roles and responsibilities within NSHRC. - NSHRC will hold at least six training sessions for staff on issues including human rights education, complaints adjudication and healthy workplace practices.